 Inconel® variants are superalloys made primarily from nickel, with chromium, iron, and a selection of other metals like cobalt, manganese, copper, niobium, and tantalum, according to alloy specifications.
 Inconel serves in extreme environments because of its high strengths, high service temperatures, and extreme corrosion resistance.
 Alloys coded 600, 617, 625, 690, 718, and 750 include type variants and treatment variants such as solution annealed and precipitation-hardened conditions.
 This article will discuss Inconel, how it is made, its uses, and its types.

 Inconel alloys are high-performance nickel/chromium superalloys developed for high temperatures, corrosive environments, and oxidation resistance.
-They are used in the harshest environments such as: in chemical processing reaction chambers/valves, polymer granule manufacture, military applications, gas turbine components, oil fields, and high-grade marine applications.
+They are used in the harshest environments such as in chemical processing reaction chambers/valves, polymer granule manufacture, military applications, gas turbine components, oil fields, and high-grade marine applications.

 The original Inconel alloy was coded 600 and consists of >72% nickel, 14–17% chromium, 6–10% iron, and ~1% manganese, plus traces of copper, silicon, carbon, and sulfur.
-Constituents vary in proportions, and other alloys contain: molybdenum, niobium, tantalum, cobalt, aluminum, titanium, lead, and boron at various levels.
+Constituents vary in proportions, and other alloys contain molybdenum, niobium, tantalum, cobalt, aluminum, titanium, lead, and boron at various levels.

 All of the Inconel alloys are of high strength.
 Inconel 718, one of the higher-strength superalloys, delivers around 1,375 MPa of tensile strength and yield strength of around 1,100 MPa.
 Precipitation-hardened stainless steels can achieve tensile strengths of 850 MPa to 1,700 MPa and yield strengths of 520 MPa to over 1,500 MPa.
 However, precipitation-hardened stainless steels degrade fairly rapidly in strength above 650 °C, whereas Inconel 718 generally maintains its strength to over 1,000 °C.

-What Are the Use Case Examples of Inconel?
+The Use Case Examples of Inconel

-1. Gas turbine blades.
+- Gas turbine blades.

-2. Combustion chambers.
+- Combustion chambers.

-3. Chemical rocket combustion chambers.
+- Chemical rocket combustion chambers.

-4. High-pressure chemical reaction chambers.
+- High-pressure chemical reaction chambers.

-5. Pollutant separation in harsh environments.
+- Pollutant separation in harsh environments.

-6. Oil field extraction processing systems.
+- Oil field extraction processing systems.

-What Are the Different Types of Inconel?
+The Different Types of Inconel

 There is a huge array of Inconel-type alloys (not including Incoloy® and Hastelloy®).
 The different types are listed below: